FrenchCommando/uscis-status/uscis_service/README.md

     - `date_start`: `1` (actual index of day, 1 to something like 326 -> LIN2012350001 - 5 is the separator)
         - or `0` (if not day number -> LIN 2090000001 - 9 is the separator)
     - `skip_recent_threshold`: only refresh if current log is older than this number of hours
+    - 'chunk_size': '100' - szie of chunks in the loop

 ## Clear
 - `<function_name>` = `clear`